The Circle Rehabilitation Fibromyalgia Clinic is a specialist service aimed at helping people manage the pain that they experience from fibromyalgia.

 Patients are most satisfied by explanations that remove blame, take into account psychological and biological factors, and suggest concrete ideas for management.

-What is the treatment for fibromyalgia?
+What is the best treatment for fibromyalgia?

 No single treatment addresses every symptom.
-A variety of medications can be given and physiotherapy in the form of graded exercise therapy, psychological therapy (Cognitive Behavioural Therapy, Acceptance and Commitment etc) and complementary therapies can be helpful.
+A variety of medications can be given alongside other treatments, which might include physiotherapy in the form of graded exercise therapy, and psychological therapy (Cognitive Behavioural Therapy, Acceptance and Commitment etc).
+Some people find that complementary therapies can be helpful.

 At Circle Rehabilitation, a personalised approach including any or all of the above options can be provided after initial consultation.